Quantization Robustness of Monotone Operator Equilibrium Networks: Monotone Operator Equilibrium Networks

 \begin{theorem} Define a MonDEQ as in Definition~\ref{def:mondeq}.
 Then $\zstar \in \Fix(\Phi) \Longleftrightarrow 0 \in F(\zstar) + G(\zstar)$. \end{theorem}

 Theorem~\ref{thm:monotone_inclusion} reduces computation of the MonDEQ output to solving the monotone inclusion $0 \in F(\zstar) + G(\zstar)$.
 This reformulation is useful because the splitting algorithms of monotone operator theory apply directly and converge linearly when $F$ is strongly monotone.
+The choice of $G$ encodes the activation: when $G = \partial\rho$ for proper, closed, convex $\rho$, the resolvent $\res{\alpha G} = \operatorname{prox}_{\alpha\rho}$ acts as the activation function in the splitting iteration, with $\rho$ the indicator of $\R_{\ge 0}^n$ recovering the rectified linear unit (ReLU) activation~\cite{winston_monotone_2021}.